CBL2C/Notes/01_HTML/03_Page_Structure_Layout.md

 **Page Structure:**

 An HTML file is comprised of two basic components:
-* the Head
+* Head
-* the Body
+* Body

-A footer is sometimes added on after the main body, but this is optional.
+A footer is also sometimes added on after the main body, but this is optional and is becoming less and less of a default for web developers.

 <br>